joshld/piGallery/README.md

 # piGallery
-Displays a slideshow of photos on a Raspberry Pi (or any computer) with a connected display.
+Displays a slideshow of photos on a Raspberry Pi, Windows PC, or any computer with a connected display.

 ## Features